pnmlinux/md2roff/md2roff.md

 ```

 This document is example, its written in markdown and produce a nice man page.
+You can see the man page as exported to pdf (by groff) in this directory.

 ## COPYRIGHT
 Copyright (C) 2017 Free Software Foundation, Inc.